chebyshev_polynomial#

 Notes

-The coefficients can also be assigned later.
+The coefficients can also be assigned later if the polynomial is created uninitialized.

 - Returns: